 - Dana Point Harbor: This small harbor is packed full of the ultimate adventure experiences.
 From whale watching to parasailing, diving to stand up paddle boarding, adventure junkies will love this playground just for them.
 But if you are simply looking for a stroll Dana Point Harbor will not disappoint.
 The Harbor has a quaint shopping district full of one of a kind gifts, award-winning wine cellars, and chocolate shops.
 Also available are delish eateries with epic views of the ocean.
 Dana Point Harbor kind of has it all.

 - Seal Beach Pier: Seal Beach hugs the very edge of Los Angeles County and Orange County making it a Southern California sort-of hidden gem.
 The wooden pier itself has been through the flames – in the most literal way.
 It was rebuilt after storms damaged the pier in the 1930s and again again in the 1980s.
-More recently in 2016 there was a major fire in the closed Ruby’s Diner Restaurant at the end of the pier; although the pier itself opened soon after to the public.
+More recently in 2016 there was a major fire in the closed Ruby’s Diner Restaurant at the end of the pier; although the pier itself opened soon after to the public, there is no longer a restaurant at the end of it.
 This small beach community is a super tight-knit family-focused town with an easy walkable downtown area everyone will enjoy exploring.

-So no matter if you are in the mood for sand between your toes or a window shopping affair, I hope you check out one of these lovely places to stroll.
+So no matter if you are in the mood for sand between your toes or a window shopping affair, I hope you check out one of these lovely places to go for a walk.

 Kaitlin is a former ballerina who now travels around the country in an 18-foot converted school bus.
 Her and her husband have welcomed 34 sweet children into their home the past eleven years.
 Although they would not be a forever home for all of them, they adopted their daughter buckets and are legal guardians to their son monkey.
 Follow their crazy adventures on Instagram @runawaymusbus